sdarby713/Olympic_History_Revisited/README.md

 Because we envisioned showing participating nations as well as medal-winning ones, we kept a considerable number of data rows which are never used on this page.
 What we could do is to keep only rows for NOC-Years-Sports where at least one medal is won.
 Then we could re-add previously excluded data for additional sports.
 It would make the drop-down selector for NOCs a little more manageable.
 ### Update
 This has been done.
 We now provide information about medals in all Olympic sports throughout its history.
+And for an extra splash of color, I've added a background image for the jumbotron at the top.